Sleep Apnea Overview

-Specialist Dr. Mulder can do a thorough examination to determine what causes your breathing blockage and what kind of oral appliance will help promote the free flow of air and eliminate the obstruction.
+Dr. Mulder can do a thorough examination to determine what causes your breathing blockage.
+He will also determine what kind of oral appliance will help promote the free flow of air and eliminate the obstruction.
 (He might also recommend consulting a sleep disorder specialist before continuing with treatment if necessary.)

 Dr. Jerry Mulder will work with you to find the most comfortable and effective treatment for your needs.
 The SomnoDent MAS, the Thornton Adjustable Positioner (TAP), and the Adjustable PM Ultra Positioner are custom, adjustable oral appliances—similar to a mouth guard or retainer—that are worn while sleeping.
 The appliances work by holding the lower jaw forward, preventing the tongue and the soft tissue of the throat from collapsing into the airway.
 Most allow you to freely open your mouth, speak, and drink while wearing your splint.

 All of the oral appliance’s Dr. Mulder works with are patient-friendly and excellent solutions for snoring and sleep apnea.
 Don’t let snoring disrupt your night’s rest any longer.

 Diagnosing Sleep Apnea

 Obstructive sleep apnea is a life-threatening medical disorder.
 Diagnosis must be made by a physician.
 Dentists are not medically qualified, nor legally permitted to diagnose sleep disorders, however they can play an important role in treatment.